 This event should be planned as an annual activity.

-Complete the ISPCC Flag Application form and send a signed copy to the ISPCC Director of Services for review:
+Complete the ISPCC Flag Application form and send a signed copy to the ISPCC Anti-Bullying Coordinator for review:

 For signed hard copies: Helen Mortimer, ISPCC Galway, Unit 4, Galway Retail Park, Headford Road, Co.Galway